The Reality of Developer Tool Adoption

 The Most Important Pattern: AI as an Assistant, Not an Author

-The AI tools developers keep using share a mindset:
+The AI tools developers keep using share a mindset:- Assist, don't decide

 - Suggest, don't override